 - If you are looking for a new credit card, this may be a good time to apply.
 If the card has a 0 percent introductory rate for purchases for a year or longer, you can use your card as a free loan for holiday spending.
 This is recommended only if you pay it off before the interest charges begin.

 - Pay attention to the price of the item after you purchase it.
 If the price drops during a specified time and you paid with a credit card, some issuers may reimburse the difference.
-MasterCard's Price Protection offers this for a period of 60 days; Citi Price Rewind offers this for 30 days if the price is at least $25 lower that what you paid.
+MasterCard's Price Protection offers this for a period of 60 days.
 You may have to register the purchase online as well as keep your store and credit card receipts as proof of purchase.

 - If you are going to carry a balance, contact your issuer and ask for a lower rate.
 There is no guarantee that it will be lowered, but it never hurts to ask.